MichaelCurrin/dev-resources/resources/javascript/minifiers.md

 - Feature summary
     - > Transcompile - swc is a typescript / javascript compiler.
 It consumes a javascript or typescript file which uses recently added features like async-await and emits javascript code which can be executed on old browsers.
     - > Super fast - It's 20x faster than babel on single thread, and 70x faster on 4 core benchmark
-    - > Bundling - spack is a super-fast javascript bundler with tree shaking
+    - > Bundling - a super-fast javascript bundler with tree shaking